 The parade happens on 5th and 6th Street right next to Balboa Park, the popular museum area of San Diego.
 It can be hard to park since it is so popular, but I would recommend getting there early and parking in one of the Balboa Park lots.
 This gives you a chance to walk through the museum area before or after your time at the festival.
 You can also park downtown and take an Uber or public transportation there as well.

 Even though this is a popular parade, you probably won’t have much trouble finding a spot to see it from.
-There were a lot of people on 6th St, but on 5th St where it starts we found a spot to sit, even though we arrived only 10 minutes before it started.
+There were a lot of people on 6th St, but on 5th St, where it starts, we found even though we arrived only 10 minutes before it started.

 The parade is fun, but it doesn’t have a lot of floats or other eye-catching things to see that you would expect in a big parade.